ITPUG/2018.pgday.it/_posts/2018-03-15-pg_shuttle.en.markdown

 And, then, “PG_Shuttle” was born!

-BThe service is free and easy to get.
+The service is free and easy to get.
 Available only for PGDay.IT participants, the only requirement is to [fill in the appropriate form with name, surname, place, and time of arrival and departure](https://docs.google.com/forms/d/e/1FAIpQLSfcysiZlJ2rT7LsV8kU0AG8DvxD1M2WAhAjjcR1E2rhNfHI3A/viewform).

 The required data, in addition to the name and surname, are the place and time of arrival.